Medicare Supplement Plan G

 Cons About Plan G

-• Difficult to add or switch Medigap plans: Medicare beneficiaries are not granted the right to switch Medigap plans under federal law.
-That doesn’t mean you cannot switch plans, but the rules can make it complex, especially if you want to switch between Medigap plans.
-You are able to enroll in a new Medigap plan without medical underwriting only during your initial enrollment period or the 30-day “look back” period that starts when you enroll in a plan.
+- Difficult to add or switch Medigap plans: Medicare beneficiaries are not granted the right to switch Medigap plans under federal law.
+That doesn’t mean you cannot switch plans.
+However, the rules can make it complex, especially if you want to switch between Medigap plans.
+You can enroll in a new Medigap plan without medical underwriting only during your initial enrollment period or the 30-day “look back” period that starts when you enroll in a plan.
 Otherwise, you may pay high fees to enroll and could be denied coverage if you have pre-existing conditions.

 Medicare Part G Cost 2024